 November, 2004, New Mexico.
 Bud is a slacker with one good thing in his life, his engaging fifth-grade daughter Molly.
 On election day, Bud is supposed to meet her at the polling place.
 When he doesn't show, she sneaks a ballot and is about to vote when the power goes off.
 It turns out that New Mexico's electoral votes will decide the contest, and there it's tied with one vote needing recasting - Bud's.
 The world's media and both presidential candidates, including the current President, descend on Bud in anticipation of his re-vote in two weeks.
 Can the clueless Bud, even with the help of Molly and a local TV reporter, handle this responsibility?Written by

-After a hotly contested race Americans go to the polls today for what promises to be a very close election.
-The Republican incumbent Andrew Carrington is hoping to hold on to the Oval Office, taking on Democratic challenger...
+After a hotly contested race, Americans go to the polls today in what promises to be a very close election.
+The Republican Andrew Boone, hoping to hold on to the Oval Office by edging out the Democratic challenger Donald Greenleaf.

 See more »